Quantum Memory and Autonomous Computation in Two Dimensions

-We start with an overview of the main intuitions underlying our construction.
+We start with an overview of the main intuitions and relevant ingredients.
 Firstly, we note that there exists a \textit{classical} transition function which performs self-correction when applied globally in discrete time-steps on a two-dimensional lattice.
-This is given by the remarkably simple Toom's rule \cite{toom1980}: \begin{definition}[Toom's rule] A classical trajectory $\s(t,i,j)$ on the periodic square lattice $\Lambda = \mathbb{Z}_n^2$ follows \textit{Toom's rule} if and only if
+This is given by the (remarkably simple) rule~\cite{toom1980}: \begin{definition}[Toom's rule] A classical trajectory $\s(t,i,j)$ on the periodic square lattice $\Lambda = \mathbb{Z}_n^2$ follows \textit{Toom's rule} if and only if

 at all time steps $t \in \mathbb{N}_0$ and all sites $(i,j)\in \Lambda$.
 The function $\Maj(a,b,c)$ represents the majority vote: if at least two of its arguments coincide, then it returns their shared value, otherwise it returns the first argument.
-At each step, Toom's rule thus computes the majority among the northern and eastern neighbors as well as the central site under consideration.
+At each step, Toom's rule thus computes the majority among the north-east neighbors and the central site.

 When we speak of applying Toom's rule to a quantum register, we mean the channel obtained by first dephasing into the computational basis and then applying a classical Toom-update to the resulting diagonal state. \end{definition} Toom's rule stores a single bit encoded in the classical repetition code for an extended amount of time.
 The intuition is that, in two or higher dimensions, taking the majority vote of a local neighborhood erodes islands of errors from their corners inwards.
-Moreover, even in one dimension it is possible to reliably store information with a classical cellular automaton known as \gacs's construction \cite{gacs1986, gray2001}.
+Moreover, even in one dimension it is possible to reliably store information within \gacs's classical cellular automaton~\cite{gacs1986, gray2001}.
 This requires a complex update rule which ensures that the entire state is hierarchically structured and that regions of errors within it shrink whenever their internal structure has a smaller scale than that of the surrounding state.
 For the sake of simplicity, we proceed with the two-dimensional case.